Anybody368/Pokepedia-Bot/src/tcgp/README.md

 Currently, all data regarding Pokémon is stored in arrays in [PokeData](../utilitaire/PokeData.java), which needs to be manually updated.
 Later on, this will be modified to load data from JSON files in order to make it easier to keep things up to date and easily reusable.

+### Editing translations
+If you want to manually add translation for Trainer cards, or you need to update/remove some, you can directly modify the [tcgpDico.properties](../../ressources/tcgpDico.properties) file.
+No need to recompile the program for this.

 ### Overwrite existing articles
 If you need to go over a Poképedia article that already exists for whatever reason, all you need to do is change the